-Administered by the Department of Electrical and Computer Engineering, the Electrical Engineering BEng Degree Program is accredited by the Canadian Engineering Accreditation Board.
+Administered by the Department of Electrical, Computer, and Biomedical Engineering, the Electrical Engineering BEng Degree Program is accredited by the Canadian Engineering Accreditation Board.

 Electrical and Computer Engineering (ELCE) is a profession that is constantly changing to meet societal needs.
 The ELCE discipline has created significant impact on human life in the past 50 years or so, and some of the key impacts of the field in our day to day living include: electrification, telephony, television, computers, internet, imaging, media devices, home appliances, and medical technologies.

 ELECTRICAL ENGINEERING ADMISSION INFORMATION